NixBio/IS-Seq-python3/README.md

 ## Introduction

-This is a Docker version of IS-Seq pipeline.
+This is a new version of IS-Seq pipeline maintained by Docker, the purpose of this version is to let users not need to spend time to install the tools required for IS-Seq across different platforms except git, git-lfs and Docker.

-### To use this IS-Seq version on Macs, you need to install git, git-lfs, and Docker,and perform the folliwng steps
+### To use this IS-Seq version on Macs, you need to install git, git-lfs, and Docker,and perform the following steps

     brew install git